What your spreadsheet was trying to be.

 One link to any piece in it.

 Every level of your Vitrine presence has a shareable URL.
-Drop it in a forum post, a Facebook Group reply, a DM.
-Your collection travels with you as a link, not a screenshot.
+Drop it in a forum post, a Facebook Group reply, or a DM.
+Your collection travels as a link, not a screenshot.

 Profile